-Wearing covered shoes or rubber boots is also one of the top tips for staying safe in monsoon.
+Wearing covered shoes or rubber boots is also one of the top tips for staying safe in the monsoon.

 Take precautions against mosquitoes

 Mosquitoes lay their eggs in pools of stagnant water, thus making monsoon the perfect breeding season for these pesky insects.
-Given the fact they can transmit malaria, dengue and chikungunya along with other diseases, you must consider using electronic mosquito repellents or burn mosquito coils to keep the insects at bay.
+Given the fact they can transmit malaria, dengue and chikungunya along with other diseases, you must consider using electronic mosquito repellents or burning mosquito coils to keep the insects at bay.
 Insect repellent sprays can also work wonders, just make sure you don’t directly inhale it.

 Moreover, wear long-sleeved shirts and avoid sitting outside in the dark if possible.
-Installing mosquito screens on windows and using mosquito nets around your bed are among major safety precautions during the rainy season that will keep you and your family healthy.
+Installing mosquito screens on windows and using mosquito nets around your bed are among the major safety precautions during the rainy season that will keep you and your family healthy.

 Drive slowly and carefully